-Instead of trying to understand the root cause, we replace the technology and hope this time around it will work out.
+Instead of trying to understand the root cause of the issue, we replace the technology and hope this time around it will work out.

-- In decision-making on the clarity of the scope of a data initiative.
+- In decision-making on the scope of a data initiative.

-- In having opinions about what the world looks like and thus what the data will tell us.
+- In having opinions about how the world works and therefore what the data will tell us.

-- In not accepting that voicing what information you need is a continuous conversation and demands for close collaboration with its minded people and data-savvy analysts at all times.
+- In recognising that voicing what information you need requires a continuous conversation and demands close collaboration.

-- In preference for certain technologies based upon limited experience or slick marketing stories.
+- In preferring certain technologies based upon personal experience (or slick marketing).

-- In underestimating the complexity involved in the automation of data aggregation at scale.
+- In underestimating the complexity involved in data aggregation at scale.

 These obstacles can be overcome.
-Assignment after assignment I have battled perceptions and train users in asking the right questions.
+Assignment after assignment, I have battled these perceptions and trained executives in asking the right questions.

 Data is the breadcrumb trail of human activity.
 Like a real breadcrumb trail, it never shows the full picture of what happened.
 What we see in data represents us, with all of the idiosyncrasies that we expose.
 And often, the data records the activity, but not the context in which the activity took place.
 There is a lot of information missing from the information at our disposal.